Sail through your financial year end with Xero

 Xero tools and resources for the financial year end

-Xero has a calendar, guides, checklists, and other resources to help small businesses, accountants, and bookkeepers like you prepare for the end of the financial year.
+Xero has resources to help small businesses, accountants, and bookkeepers like you stay organised during the end of the financial year.
+From key dates to step-by-step guidance, these tools are designed to take the guesswork out of year-end tasks.
+In Xero’s resources, you’ll find:

 EOFY resources for your business